Table of Contents

 In 2018, the FDA imposed sales restrictions such as getting the patients’ signature after they were informed of the risks at the time of purchase, as well as other sales restrictions.
 Followed by that, there was a decline in the sales of Essure devices.
 By the end of the year, after being faced with numerous Essure lawsuits by the affected women, Bayer announced that it would discontinue production and sales of Essure.

 Bayer maintained that its device was extremely safe and effective and that the reason for halting production and sales was purely financial.
 They stated that the previously purchased implants were to be used within a year of purchase, and the remaining devices could be returned to Bayer.
 In America, the window for new Essure implantations closed at the end of 2019.
 However, they did not recall the device.

-The nickel poisoning symptoms from Essure included abdominal pain, pelvic pain, itching, rashes, swelling and abnormal periods.
-Bayer faced Essure lawsuits for the following long-term side effects:
+The nickel poisoning symptoms from Essure included abdominal pain, pelvic pain, itching, rashes, swelling, and abnormal periods.
+Bayer faced Essure birth control lawsuits for the following long-term side effects:

 More than 700 Canadian women are suing Essure’s owner, Bayer, for compensation as a result of complications from the birth control device.

 Bayer doesn’t admit liability despite pulling it off the market & paying $1.6 billion to settle lawsuits in the U.S.https://t.co/8b5s1QnXeh

 However, we are not sure about the Essure settlement payout per person.

 E-Free Act (H.R.
 3920)

 The primary goal of the bill is to require the FDA to cancel Essure’s PMA (premarket approval) status.
 When Essure harms people, PMA shields Bayer from responsibility, and Bayer, too hides under the pre-emption.